FAQs

 Why are you working on plastic when climate change is the biggest threat?

 Plastic is part of the climate change problem.
-Plastic emits greenhouse gases at every single stage of its lifecycle; if we produce less plastic, we can reduce emissions.
-The reduce, reuse, refill, recycle economy we’re pushing for is a vital step towards tackling climate change.
+Almost all plastics are made from fossil fuels - coal, oil, or gas.
+Therefore plastic emits greenhouse gases at every single stage of its lifecycle; if we produce less plastic, we can reduce emissions.
+The remove, reduce, reuse, refill, recycle economy we’re pushing for is a vital step towards tackling climate change.

 Why are you focusing on the government rather than individual plastic consumption?